Turkish troops kill 18 PKK rebels in major offensive

 In the 15 months to August, some 800 people were killed, including about 500 PKK fighters, more than 200 security personnel and about 85 civilians, according to estimates by the International Crisis Group think-tank.

-Ankara has linked the upsurge on the unrest in neighboring Syria and Prime Minister Tayyip Erdogan has accused Syria's President Bashar al-Assad of arming the PKK militants.
+Ankara has linked the upsurge on the unrest in neighbouring Syria and Prime Minister Tayyip Erdogan has accused Syria's President Bashar al-Assad of arming the PKK militants.

 Turkey has raised the possibility of military intervention in Syria if the PKK were to launch attacks from Syrian soil.
 On Wednesday, the military conducted a major military exercise on the Syrian border, a clear warning to Damascus.